JavaScythe/foc/README.md

 ### Controller Selection

 Of the existing solutions, the Odrive 3.6 stood out for meeting the requirements.
-Others like ODESC 3.6 lack three shunt resistors.

 This is also avaliable on Alibaba for far less than any other controller of its class.